 Contact us to see what data we have on Bed-Bug removal with MightySteam and Superheated Steam

-Pilot Plant Steam Generator for possible steam reforming, with carbon, bio-products, bio-charcol gassifier or methane and nitrogen for ammonia applications.
-The steam generators from MHI namely the OAB and HGA devices are very efficient, controllable and clean.
+Pilot Plant Steam Generator for possible steam reforming, with carbon, bio-products, bio-charcoal gasifier, or methane and nitrogen for ammonia applications.
+The steam generators from MHI namely the OAB and HGA devices are very efficient, controllable, and clean.

-For example the reaction 2N2(g) + 2CH4(g) + 2H2O(g) + O2(g) = 4NH3(g) + carbon oxide by products is a negative free energy feasible reaction at 400C.
-Or use for bio diesel, or with carbon to produce hydrogen or other clean fuels.
+For example the reaction 2N2(g) + 2CH4(g) + 2H2O(g) + O2(g) = 4NH3(g) + carbon oxide by-products is a negative free energy feasible reaction at 400C.
+Or use biodiesel, or carbon to produce hydrogen or other clean fuels.

 Electric Steam Generator.
 Foam cutting high speed, low power, no mess with thermal steam cutter.
-Use best steam that evaporates on cutting.
-Ultra High Purity Steam.
+Use the best steam that evaporates on cutting.
+Ultra-High Purity Steam.
 Also called UHP or UHT steam.
-Textile, continuous heat setting and laundry steam chamber use.
+Textile, continuous heat setting, and laundry steam chamber use.

 Superheated Steam Generator for use in steam oxidation studies.
 Use HGA-S or HGA-M.

 Save big on easy paint removal techniques with MHI steam from enamels to hard paints (view PowerPoint – inquire or rapid buy).
 Can you find a better paint remover?
 Foam cutting.
 Thick foam cutting speeds ~1″/s.